-- Complete PM is often needed in cases of homicide, unknown cause of death, flight crew members, and unidentified remains. - Description of external injuries including the distribution of injuries or burns relative to anatomical regions of the body. - Description of internal injuries including fractures, internal bleeding, upper respiratory tract changes (e.g., trauma, soot from fires in lungs). - Previous surgical procedures and internal implants: bone, breast, heart, uterine IUD. - Recording of anatomical peculiarities. - Collecting samples for toxicology and DNA. - In the case of decomposed bodies, it may be valuable to de-flesh parts of the body such as the pubic symphyses, medial ends of clavicles, femur, and skull, to assess ethnicity, age, sex and stature.
-However, the use of medical imaging, especially Computer Tomography (CT) scanning, may obviate the need for this process.
+- Complete autopsy is often needed in cases of homicide, unknown cause of death, flight crew members, and unidentified remains. - Description of external injuries including the position of injuries or burns relative to the body position. - Description of the arrangement of trauma, fractures, internal bleeding, upper respiratory tract changes (e.g. trauma, soot from fires in lungs). - > Old surgical procedures and internal implants: bone, breast, heart, uterine IUD. - Recording of anatomical peculiarities. - > Collecting or harvesting samples for toxicology and DNA. - In the case of decomposed bodies, it can be valuable to de-flesh parts of the body such as the pubic symphyses, medial ends of clavicles, femur, and skull, in order to assess ethnicity, age, sex and stature.
+However, the use of radiology, especially CT scanning, may obviate the need for this process.

-4.7.
+5.7.
 Key Personnel and Functions